FAIRplus/the-fair-cookbook/content/recipes/introduction/dpia.md

 riskonto viewed with Ontograf in Protégé 5.5
 ```

-Now, revisiting the declaration of risks, we can now added a statement to indicate what risk mitigation methods have been
+Now, revisiting the declaration of risks, we can add a statement to indicate what risk mitigation methods have been
-devised and use the `dpv:isMitigatedByMeasure` relation.
+devised and use the `dpv:isMitigatedByMeasure` relation to relate the risk to the procedures set in place.

 ```turtle
 @prefix dpv: <https://w3id.org/dpv#> .